Consensys/doc.teku/docs/Reference/CLI/Subcommands/Admin.md

     data-storage-archive-frequency: 1028
     ```

 Set the frequency (in slots) at which to store finalized states to disk.
-Defaults to 2048.
+The default is 2048.

 This option is ignored if [`--data-storage-mode`](#data-storage-mode) is set to `prune`.